Wrong way to Montenegro

 Ceiling inside the church

-The church is filled with these metal carvings representing thanks from sailors who survived various perils at sea.
+These metal carvings that fill the church represent thanks from sailors who survived various perils at sea.
 To this day, all ships that enter the Bay of Kotor (including cruise ships) pass around the island and sound their horns, and the church bells ring in reply (I’m pretty sure someone rings them).

 Moat and town walls